 South Africa is one of the most developed countries in the African continent and presents endless opportunities for investments at a lower cost than its neighbors due to better infrastructure, lower corruption levels and a more efficient bureaucracy.
 Thus, it is relatively easier for entrepreneurs to establish their businesses in South Africa as compared to its neighbors.

-According to the World Bank doing business in report, South Africa is ranked 74th globally and 4th among Sub-Saharan African countries, behind Mauritius, Rwanda and Botswana.
+According to the World Bank doing business in report, South Africa is ranked 74th globally and 4th among Sub-Saharan African countries.

 The report considers 11 indicators, such as starting a business, dealing with construction permits, getting electricity, etc., the report assesses how efficient, transparent, accessible and simple are the regulations and processes related to conduct business across the world.

 Although South Africa has been making changes in several areas to improve the environment for business operations, it keeps falling in the overall ranking.
 One explanation is that other economies worldwide are doing a better job on improving regulations.
 However, the biggest explanation comes from the country itself.
 One major issue that keeps South Africa from a good performance is that procedures such as starting a business, getting electricity and trading across borders are still underperforming.

 Difficulty in starting a business

 One of the biggest issues is the actual process of starting a business.
 In 2014, South Africa modernized its registration process and allowed the entire procedure to be done online, even upload of supporting documents, ending the need for an intermediary and making it more accessible for overseas investors.
 However, the process still has several setbacks that need to be dealt.